Joshthefullstack/system_engineering-devop/0x00-shell_basics/README.md

-displaying the contents list of the curretn directory
+a script that changes the working directory to the user home directory